LeivoSepp/Smart-heating-management-with-Shelly/README.md

 |``VORK5``|Day 53 EUR/MWh <br> Night 30 EUR/MWh <br> Day Peak time 82 EUR/MWh <br> Holiday Peak Time 47 EUR/MWh|<img src="images/Vork5-1.jpg" alt="Elektrilevi Võrk 5" width="250"><img src="images/Vork5-2.jpg" alt="Elektrilevi Võrk 5" width="250">|
 |``NONE``|Network fee is set to 0 and it will not taken into account.||

-6. ``heatingCurve: 0`` - Adjusts the heating curve by shifting it to the left or right.
+6. ``heatingCurve: 0`` - Forecast impact increases or decreases the number of hours calculated by the algorithm based on the weather forecast.
 Default ``0``, shifting by 1 equals 1h.
 This setting is applicable only if weather forecast used.
-Check heating curve impact for heating time [in this section](https://github.com/LeivoSepp/Smart-heating-management-with-Shelly?tab=readme-ov-file#heating-curve).
+Check heating curve impact for [heating time dependency graphs](https://github.com/LeivoSepp/Smart-heating-management-with-Shelly?tab=readme-ov-file#heating-curve).
     * ``-10`` - less heating
     * ``10`` - more heating